top of page

 • Develop and provide the data appropriate for the management functions of planning, evaluating, organizing, controlling, and executing.

-Monroe City School Board continues to adapt to changes as a result of COVID-19 znd prioritize spending to best protect its students and employees.
+Monroe City School Board continues to prioritize spending to best protect its students and employees.

 Over the course of the COVID-19 pandemic, federal grants were awarded to Monroe City School Board to assist in its prevention of, preparation for, and response to COVID-19, as part of the American Rescue Plan Act of 2021.
 The district received the following allocations: